-A product of Sweden, Wasa Crispbread comes in several varieties (such as multi-grain, hearty rye, light rye, sourdough rye, oats, etc.) and is an all-natural product.
+A product of Sweden, Wasa Crispbread comes in several varieties (such as multi-grain, hearty rye (now called whole grain), light rye, sourdough rye, etc.) and is an all-natural product.
 When I discovered this international food in the snack/cracker aisle at Whole Foods, I was intrigued by its colorful, fragile packaging; but more importantly, I wanted to know how it tasted!
 So I decided to go for the Hearty Rye flavor, since that sounded really good.

-When I opened the package and took out a few slices of crispbread, I was surprised just by how large and thick they were!
-I broke off a piece to taste – it has a robust rye flavor and an extra-crunchy, hearty (true to its description!) texture.
-Despite the rich flavor, I found that it was lacking something; so I went to the fridge, grabbed a jar of Maranatha® organic almond butter, and spread it on the crispbread.
+When I took out a few slices of crispbread, I was surprised just by how large and thick they were!
+I broke off a piece to taste and was greeted with a robust rye flavor.
+The texture was extra-crunchy and hearty (true to its description!).
+Despite the rich flavor, I found that it was lacking something; so I went to the fridge, grabbed some almond butter, and spread it on the crispbread.
 So delicious!
-I definitely recommend eating Wasa crispbread with a nut butter, hummus, or another spread of your choice – they are begging to be enjoyed with something for added nutrition and flavor.
-Go to www.wasa-usa.com for recipes and suggested ways to eat Wasa for breakfast, lunch, snacks, or dinner (the website is a great resource for more product details and other helpful information).
+I definitely recommend eating Wasa crispbread with a nut butter, hummus, or another spread of your choice.
+They are begging to be enjoyed with something for added nutrition and flavor.
+For more recipes or snacking ideas, check out the Wasa website listed below!

 - Smashed avocado